unstoppabledomains/dot-crypto/BROWSER_RESOLUTION_HOWTO.md

 # Browser Resolution How-to

-This document describe a recommended way to resolve blockchain domain within a classical HTTP Web Browser or a Dapp Browser.
+This document describes a recommended way to resolve blockchain domains within a classical HTTP Web Browser or a Dapp Browser.
-The document assumes that one having a basic understanding of how domain records are retrieved in general.
+The document assumes that a reader has a basic understanding of Unstoppable domains resolution in general.
 See [Domain Resolution](./ARCHITECTURE.md#domain-resolution)

 ## End user features

-Here are some end user scenario on which features should be available in a browser that resolves crypto domains
+Here are some of the end user scenarios that should give an idea which features should be available in a browser supporting crypto domains.

 ### HTTP Website Browsing

-1. Given a blockchain domain name configured to have a DNS record attached.
+This scenario assumes that a blockchain domain has a DNS record configured.

-2. User enters a crypto domain within an address bar of a browser.
+1. A user enters the domain name into a browser address bar.
-3. A browser resolves a domain and gets specified DNS records.
+2. A browser resolves the domain and gets the specified DNS records.
-4. A browser requests and displays the content using DNS protocol and HTTP protocol.
+3. A browser requests and displays the content using DNS protocol and HTTP protocol.

 ### Distributed Website Browsing

-1. Given a blockchain domain name configured to have a distributed network content hash (like IPFS)
-2. User enters a crypto domain within an address bar of a browser.
+This scenario assumes that a blockchain domain has an dweb content identifier record configured (e.g. IPFS hash).

+1. A user enters the domain name into a browser address bar.
-3. A browser resolves a domain and gets the content hash of a domain
+2. A browser resolves the domain and gets the content hash of a domain.
-4. A browser retrieves a content by the hash using a related protocol and displays the content in browser
+3. A browser retrieves the content by the hash using a related protocol and displays the content.

 ### Domain Level Redirect

-1. Given a blockchain domain name configured to have a redirect url and IPFS hash
-2. Given a browser that doesn't support IPFS protocol
+This scenario assumes that a blockchain domain has a redirect url and IPFS hash configured, and a user's browser doesn't support IPFS protocol.

-3. User enters a crypto domain within an address bar of a browser.
-4. A browser resolves a domain to the given records
+1. A user enters the domain name into a browser address bar.
+2. The browser resolves the domain and gets redirect url and IPFS hash records.
-5. A browser redirects user to the redirect URL because IPFS protocol is not supported
+3. The browser redirects a user to the redirect URL because IPFS protocol is not supported.

 ### Resolution Configuration